Skip to main content

 What Platform Engineers Usually Get Wrong

 The biggest mistake is treating ML systems like deterministic APIs with expensive hardware attached.
+This leads to three bad assumptions:

 1. Availability equals correctness

-In AI systems, low error rate may simply mean the system is confidently returning bad output.
+In normal platform work, a low error rate usually means the service is broadly working.
+In AI systems, a low error rate may simply mean the system is confidently returning bad output.

 2. Failure is obvious